VladChyzhov/resume-agent-streamlit/README.md

 ## Running

-Install dependencies and start the app:
+Install dependencies and start the app.
+The `my/requirements.txt` file contains only the small set of packages used by the demo (primarily `streamlit` and `requests`):

 ```bash
 pip install -r my/requirements.txt